moorepants/lpsoe-merit-and-tenure/candidate-statement-2016.rst

 Summary
 =======

-My candidate statement may be a bit long due to the fact that my non-teaching activities are not easily represented in the MIV database.
+My candidate statement is long due to the fact that my non-teaching activities are not easily represented in the MIV database and I wanted to include some explanation of expected duties for my position.
 Due to this, the highlights are summarized below and the details follow the summary.

 Teaching and Learning
    - Taught five courses: one section of EME |_| 150A and two sections each of